Stormbound-Games/stormbound-kitty/docs/ADDING_A_DECK.md

 # Adding a deck

-Here is how your could add a deck on your own to Stormbound Kitty.
+Here is how your could add a deck on your own to Stormbound-Kitty.
 It consists on 2 main steps: adding your deck to the storage file and submitting it for review.

 - [Logging into GitHub](#logging-into-github)
 - [Adding your deck](#adding-your-deck)